darsain/sly/README.md

 </div>
 ```

-But the actual markup is not enforced.
+But the actual tags are not enforced.
 Dividitis is not discriminated :)

 ## Calling